-Note: Due to the COVID19 pandemic, some workshops have been rescheduled for later this year or postponed until 2021.
-Please see schedule updates below.
+Note: Due to the COVID19 pandemic, all remaining workshops have been postponed until 2021.

 The Western Center for Historic Preservation is excited to be opening registration for our 2020 BEST Preservation Workshops (formerly called Vanishing Treasures workshops).

 What are BEST Preservation Workshops and where are the Vanishing Treasures workshops?

 Starting in 2020, the training arm of the Vanishing Treasures Program – the Western Center for Historic Preservation (WCHP) – was realigned under the Historic Preservation Training Center (HPTC), to create a nationwide preservation training and services program.
 This means that the Vanishing Treasures Workshops that were offered through the Western Center for Historic Preservation from 2015-2018 will now have the opportunity to serve the preservation training needs for historic resources occurring nationwide, rather than those only found in the American West.
 To reflect this change, the VT workshops have been renamed to the Brick, Earth, Stone, and Timber (BEST) Preservation Workshop Series.

 What’s the difference between the new BEST Preservation Workshops and the old Vanishing Treasures Workshops?

 There are only 2 differences: the name and the scope.
 BEST Preservation Workshops will cover historic resources that occur nation-wide, rather than those only in the American West.
 BEST Preservation Workshops continue to use the Vanishing Treasures curriculum and continue to be dedicated to problem-based and hands-on learning.